thd-research/calf-rl-mobile-robot/docs/installation.md

     source ./build_docker.sh

 Next, you will begin the building process.
-If the process ends incorrectly or with an error, you must start again.
+You must start again if the process ends incorrectly or with an error.

 ### 3. Run Docker

-To execute the docker container, use the command:
+To execute the Docker container, use the command:

     source ./run_docker.sh